Embird Embroidery Software

 Freestanding Lace

-Overlock outlines placed on top of the satin net lines
+Overlock outlines placed on top of the satin paths

-Converted mesh paths (now outline objects) can be set to any available outline mode, not just the satin mode like above.
-Following example uses outline/sample mode.
-Most of the mesh paths have single stitch sample and some hand-picked paths have Candlewick 2 sample.
+Converted mesh paths (now outline objects) can be set to any available outline mode, not just the satin mode as shown above.
+The following example uses outline > sample mode.
+Most of the mesh paths have a single stitch sample, and some hand-picked paths have the Candlewick 2 sample.

 Freestanding Lace - Candlewick 2 sample used for some mesh lines